Lagrange-Labs/docs/docs/lpn/operators/prerequisites.md

 ## Hardware

-**We recommend setting up the worker on a dedicated instance because of the ratio price / performance.**
+**We recommend setting up the prover on a dedicated instance because of the ratio price / performance.**

 The baseline hardware is 8c / 16 threads with 40+GB RAM.
 We recommend setting these up for example: